-prefab dating back to the 1920s, it was moved to Princeton from Morristown by Jesse Paulmier Whiton-Stuart and his wife, Mary Marshall Ogden in the 1930s.
+prefab dating back to the 1920s, it was moved to Princeton from Morristown by Jesse Paulmier Whiton-Stuart and his wife, Mary Marshall Ogden in 1930.
 They later sold the house to the Veblens, who also owned the 1875 farm cottage nearby.
 After Elizabeth Veblen's death in 1974, the house was donated to Mercer County with the expressed desire that it become a museum and library.
 The county then rented it out until 1998, at which point it was boarded up.

 The "hay barrack" serving as a woodshed in the background, torn down in 2008 or so by the county, was a very unusual structure originally designed for the roof to rise and fall to accommodate hay as it was stacked.
 You can see how the four corner posts extend up from the roof, which slides up and down on them.
 The hay barrack design originated in Holland to store an overflow of hay from the main barn.
 The footprint of an old barn is just behind the hay barrack in the photo.